Heaviside condition: Practical use

 To make a line meet the Heaviside condition one of the four primary constants needs to be adjusted and the question is which one.
 G could be increased, but this is highly undesirable since increasing G will increase the loss.
 Decreasing R is sending the loss in the right direction, but this is still not usually a satisfactory solution.
-R must be decreased by a large fraction and to do this the conductor cross-sections must be increased dramatically.
-This not only makes the cable much more bulky but also adds significantly to the amount of copper (or other metal) being used and hence the cost.
-Decreasing the capacitance also makes the cable more bulky (since the insulation must now be thicker) but is not so costly as increasing the copper content.
+R must be decreased by a large number and to do this the conductor cross-sections must be increased dramatically.
+This not only makes the cable much bulkier, but also adds significantly to the amount of copper (or other metal) being used and hence the cost and weight.
+Decreasing the capacitance is difficult because it requires using a different dielectric with a lower permittivity.
+Gutta-percha insulation used in the early trans-Atlantic cables has a dielectric constant of about 3, hence C could be decreased by a maximum factor or no more than 3.
 This leaves increasing L which is the usual solution adopted.

-The required increase in L is achieved by loading the cable with a metal with high magnetic permeability.
+L is increased by loading the cable with a metal with high magnetic permeability.
 It is also possible to load a cable of conventional construction by adding discrete loading coils at regular intervals.
 This is not identical to a distributed loading, the difference being that with loading coils there is distortionless transmission up to a definite cut-off frequency beyond which the attenuation increases rapidly.

-Loading cables to meet the Heaviside condition is no longer a common practice.
+Loading cables is no longer a common practice.
 Instead, regularly spaced digital repeaters are now placed in long lines to maintain the desired shape and duration of pulses for long-distance transmission.

+Frequency-dependent line parameters

+When the line parameters are frequency dependent, there are additional considerations.
+Achieving the Heaviside condition is more difficult when some or all of the line parameters depend on frequency.
+Typically, R (due to skin effect) and G (due to dielectric loss) are strong functions of frequency.
+If magnetic material is added to increase L, then L also becomes frequency dependent.